MarkPearlCoZa/manager_readme/README.md

 I generally respond to emails within 24 hours unless it's a weekend or I'm on leave.
 If I haven't responded to your email within 24 hours and you need a response don't be shy to send me a poke over Slack to respond.

+If it feels like we’re having trouble communicating I will always err on the side of, "let's meet face to face", or if you are in“let’s hop on a video call”.

 If there is something that needs my immediate attention and I'm not responding on Slack call me (my number is +64 22 161 7226).

 # On my schedule